NejRemeslnici/tailwind-sorter/README.md

 [custom utility classes](https://tailwindcss.com/docs/adding-new-utilities) to your project.

-Above all, it is **surprisingly easy** to create a custom sorting script – the one we use and present here is only ~110 lines.
-So, take this script and config as a **template for you to revise and adapt**.
+Above all, it is **surprisingly easy** to create a custom sorting script – the one we use and present here is only ~150 lines.
+So, take this script and especially its config as a **template for you to revise and adapt**.

 ## Installation

 Since version 0.3, the script has been packed into a gem so that it can be used directly from ruby as well as a standalone script (now a binstub).
-If you just want to grab the original ruby script, have a look at the [`original-script` tag](https://github.com/NejRemeslnici/tailwind-sorter/tree/original-script).

 ### Installing the gem